YosefLab/epitome/README.md

 # Install Epitome for development:
 ```
-pip install -e .
+make develop
 ```

-Note: Epitome is configured for tensorflow 1.12/Cuda 9.
+Note: Epitome is configured for tensorflow 2.1.0/Cuda 9.
 If you have a different version of cuda, update tensorflow-gpu version accordingly.

 To check your Cuda version: